Space-time extremes of severe US thunderstorm environments: Preliminaries

 For any simple max-stable field, we have, for $\bm{s}_1, \ldots, \bm{s}_D \in \mathcal{X}$ and $z_1, \ldots, z_D >0$,

 with \citep[][]{pickands1991}

 where $M_{\bm{s}_1, \ldots, \bm{s}_D}$ is a measure on the $D$-dimensional simplex $\mathcal{S}_D$ satisfying

 for each $d \in \{1, \ldots, D \}$.
-The function $V_{\bm{s}_1, \ldots, \bm{s}_D}$, called the exponent measure of the max-stable random vector $(Z(\bm{s}_1), \ldots, Z(\bm{s}_D))^{\prime}$, entirely characterizes its dependence and is homogeneous of order $-1$; the~ $^{\prime}$ denotes transposition of a vector.
-Several summaries of the dependence (so-called dependence measures) have been proposed for max-stable fields/vectors, one being the extremal coefficient \citep{schlather2003dependence}.
+The function $V_{\bm{s}_1, \ldots, \bm{s}_D}$, called the exponent measure of the max-stable random vector $(Z(\bm{s}_1), \ldots, Z(\bm{s}_D))^{\prime}$, entirely characterizes its dependence and is homogeneous of order $-1$; the~ ``$^{\prime}$'' denotes transposition of a vector.
+Dependence measures proposed for max-stable fields/vectors include the extremal coefficient \citep{schlather2003dependence}.
 If $Z$ is a simple max-stable field, then the bivariate distribution function satisfies